 Your doctor may order a variety of tests to rule out these physical conditions.

-A diagnosis of anxiety often relies heavily on a patient’s description of the symptoms he or she is experiencing.
+A diagnosis of anxiety depends a lot on your description of the symptoms you are experiencing.

-- Excessive anxiety and worry more days than not—for at least six months—about a number of events.
+- Excessive anxiety and worry most days about many things for at least six months.

 - Difficulty controlling the worry.

 - Anxiety is associated with three of the following six symptoms: restlessness, fatigue, irritability, muscle tension, sleep disturbance, and difficulty concentrating.

 - The symptoms interfere with your life.